getify/You-Dont-Know-JS/scope-closures/ch7.md

 // nothing else happens
 ```

 This one's tricky, because the outer function definitely does get invoked.
 But the inner function is the one that *could* have had closure, and yet it's never invoked; the returned function here is just thrown away.
-So even if technically closure might have occured inside the JS engine for a brief moment, it was not observed in any meaningful way in this program.
+So even if technically the JS engine created closure for a brief moment, it was not observed in any meaningful way in this program.

-A tree may have fallen, but we didn't hear it, so we don't care.
+A tree may have fallen... but we didn't hear it, so we don't care.

 ### Observable Definition

-We're now ready for a clear and concise definition of closure:
+We're now ready to define closure:

-> Closure is observed when a function uses variable(s) from outer scope(s) even while running in a scope where those variable(s) aren't accessible.
+> Closure is observed when a function uses variable(s) from outer scope(s) even while running in a scope where those variable(s) wouldn't be accessible.

 The key parts of this definition are: